What is an Airbrush?

 How to Use an Airbrush?

-- Laminated cardboard or watercolor paper
+- A surface to paint on, such as laminated cardboard or watercolor paper

 Tips for Using Airbrushes

 Here are a few tips to get you started:

 Perfecting Your Technique

 Before diving into a new project, it’s crucial to hone your skills by rehearsing the three key variables: speed, distance, and air flow control.
 Here are a few ways to do so:

 - Experiment with parallel lines, varying the color, air output, speed, and distance from the support.
 This will help you understand the interplay between these elements and refine your technique.

 - Practice creating tonal variations by mimicking recognizable objects, such as geometric shapes or spherical objects.
 Gradually degrade the color to imitate the tonal changes in each edge, which will help you develop a keen eye for detail.